steve2700/slop/README.md

 ## 3. CONNECTION TYPES
 - Standard HTTP/REST Interface For Most Things
-  - Simple GET/POST/PUT/DELETE requests
+  - Simple GET/POST requests with JSON payloads
-  - JSON request/response format
+  - Standard HTTP status codes and headers
-  - Standard HTTP status codes
+  - Familiar request/response patterns
-  - Familiar URL-based routing
+  - Works with any HTTP client or server
 - WebSocket Support for Persistent Real-Time Connections
   - Perfect for streaming responses from AI
   - Enables continuous monitoring and events